 - Fact 13 - The Apache: Today the Apache live mainly on reservations covering over 3 million acres in Arizona and New Mexico.
 They still retain many tribal customs

-- Fact 14 - Homes and Houses of the Native Americans of Arizona:
+- Fact 14 - Homes and Houses of the Indians of Arizona:

 - Adobe houses also known as pueblos were used by the Pueblo and Hobi tribes and were suitable for a warm dry climate